MicrosoftDocs/VBA-Docs/api/Publisher.Selection.ChildShapeRange.md

 ## Example

 This example creates a new page in the active publication, populates the page with shapes, and selects and groups the shapes.
-Then, after canceling the selection of two of the group shapes, it changes the AutoShape type for one of the shapes.
+After canceling the selection of two of the group shapes, it then changes the AutoShape type for one of the shapes.

 ```vb
 Sub ChangeFillToChildShape()